 “Ten years ago when we were in CamSur we had 450 athletes doing our first 70.3… [and] we have come a long way,” says Sunrise Events founder Wilfred Steven Uytengsu during the Meet the Pros press conference at the Subic Bay Exhibition and Convention Center.

 The 2018 Century Tuna Ironman Philippines is a most welcome addition, finally, to triathlon’s commendable growth in the country.
 And while it’s taken this long, this year’s first full distance race serves as a fitting tribute to the inroads the sport has made to the Filipino community.

-But the timing also felt appropriate for title sponsor Century Tuna who knew exactly what was happening right from the very start.
+But the timing also felt appropriate for title sponsor Century Tuna, which knew exactly what was happening right from the start.

 “The past decade has been an extraordinary achievement of growth of Ironman and triathlon in the Philippines, and is a true testament to all Pinoys who are now largely represented at races all over the world,” says Ironman Asia managing director Geoff Meyer.

 The Ironman journey for over 1,200 participants from across 47 countries will begin at the ACEA beach with the mountain ridge as backdrop.
-Participants will traverse the 1.9-kilometer swim course twice to complete the swim course.
+Participants will traverse the 1.9-kilometer swim course twice to complete the first leg.

 From there, they will have to ride out of Subic Bay and into SCTEX for a two-loop, 180-kilometer ride on a flat road, which will bring riders back into the transition at Remy Field.
 Athletes will then traverse a 42.2-kilometer, two-loop run.